AI Infrastructure Sovereignty: Telemetry as the Foundation of Control and Visibility

-Streaming architectures are essential to make telemetry operationally useful.
-Rather than relying on periodic polling or coarse-grained summaries, modern infrastructures push measurements continuously into distributed monitoring and control platforms \cite{Cruzes2026}.
-This shift enables near real-time observability, where changes in load, failures, or environmental conditions are detected within the timescales at which corrective actions remain effective.
-Streaming telemetry therefore underpins closed-loop control, allowing automation systems and agents to react promptly and adjust configurations before local degradations escalate into system-wide disruptions \cite{TMF398}.
+Making telemetry operationally useful requires streaming architectures that push measurements continuously into monitoring and control platforms rather than relying on periodic polling or coarse-grained summaries~\cite{Cruzes2026,TMF398}.
+Polling intervals of minutes or hours are incompatible with AI environments where power draw and thermal conditions change on sub-second timescales during collective communication operations~\cite{choukse2025powerstab}.
+Streaming telemetry enables near-real-time observability in which changes in load, failures, or environmental conditions are detected within the timescales at which corrective actions remain effective, allowing automation systems and agents to adjust configurations before local degradations escalate into system-wide disruptions.

+The standardization challenge underlying this shift is significant and constitutes a practical sovereignty concern in its own right.
+Each physical domain exposes telemetry through a different protocol stack, schema convention, and transport mechanism, reflecting the fact that these domains evolved independently under separate engineering communities and standards bodies.
+Integrating them into a unified observability plane therefore requires explicit normalization work that cannot be delegated to any single vendor or platform.

+Optical networks are the most mature domain from a telemetry standardization perspective.
+They increasingly support OpenConfig YANG models --- a vendor-neutral, open-source data modeling framework that defines device configuration and state in a structured, machine-readable schema~\cite{openconfig2016} --- streamed over gNMI (gRPC Network Management Interface), a high-rate, bidirectional telemetry transport built on gRPC~\cite{Shakir2018gNMI}. gRPC itself operates over HTTP/2 and uses Protocol Buffers for compact binary encoding, enabling sub-second streaming of optical KPIs such as signal-to-noise ratio (OSNR), bit error rate (BER), and per-channel power from reconfigurable optical add-drop multiplexers (ROADMs), transponders, and amplifiers directly into control platforms~\cite{Cruzes2026}.
+Despite this progress, vendor implementations vary significantly in schema coverage and update rate fidelity, and many deployed devices still expose only NETCONF~\cite{rfc6241} or Simple Network Management Protocol (SNMP)~\cite{RFC1157} interfaces that require polling rather than streaming.